-RadioShack tunes into the needs of its customers.
-The company is a leading consumer electronics retail chain that operates nearly 4,400 stores in the US, Mexico, Puerto Rico, and the US Virgin Islands.
-Its shops and website offer a variety of products, such as wireless and residential telephones, computers, DVD players, electronic toys, and radios.
-For its mobile customers, the company sells third-party wireless calling plans from AT&T, Sprint, Verizon, and others.
-RadioShack stores also sell a wide range of electronics parts, batteries, and components.
-The chain runs about 1,100 dealer outlets and -- until April 2013 -- more than 1,500 wireless phone kiosks located inside Target stores.
+There is a lot of static on the dial at RadioShack.
+The struggling electronics retailer operates more than 4,000 stores in the US, Mexico, Puerto Rico, and the US Virgin Islands.
+Its shops and website offer a variety of products, such as wireless and residential telephones, computers, DVD players, and radios.
+For mobile customers, the company sells third-party wireless calling plans from

 RadioShack operates three US distribution centers that ship products to its US retail locations and dealer outlets.
 One serves as a fulfillment center for its online business and as a distribution center responsible for shipping store fixtures to RadioShack's company-owned stores in the US and Mexico.